 But Matthew Cruger, PhD, a psychologist at the Child Mind Institute who has worked with a lot of gifted children, is skeptical that a child’s lack of motivation can be caused solely by giftedness.
 “I would expect the most gifted kids to find something compelling about the curriculum,” Dr. Cruger says.
 If nothing in school piques a child’s interest, the child could be gifted and also have a diagnosis that’s holding them back and undermining motivation.

 While learning disorders and other skills deficits are most commonly associated with a lack of interest in school, there are other common diagnoses that manifest in this way.

-- OCD In the same way that anxiety can prevent a child from focusing in class, OCD can also become a barrier to his learning.
+- OCD In the same way that anxiety can prevent a child from focusing in class, OCD can also become a barrier to their learning.
 Kids with OCD could be so worried about making a mistake that they feel the need to reread everything or erase and rewrite their homework over and over again until it’s perfect.
 They may even feel like their desk is contaminated, and spend so much time worrying about it that they’re not aware of what’s going on in class.
 They might develop obsessions and rituals that can get in the way of their schoolwork and make it seem as if they have very little desire to learn.

 It’s a process

 For kids who don’t need treatment but do need help getting motivated, there are some things parents and teachers can do to help.
 And keep in mind that some kids will develop motivation as they get older.
-“Your kid may be at a developmental period where it’s harder to have his own motivation,” says Dr. Carothers, “but that doesn’t mean he won’t be successful in the future.
+“Your kid may be at a developmental period where it’s harder to have their own motivation,” says Dr. Carothers, “but that doesn’t mean they won’t be successful in the future.